mjrosi/PriceProphet-PP5/README.md

 * The project has 2 business requirements:

-   * **BR1** - The client is interested in discovering how house attributes correlate with sale prices.Therefore, the client expects data visualizations of the correlated variables against the sale price.
+   * **BR1** - The client wants to uncover how house attributes correlate with the sales price.
+Consequently, the client expects data visualizations of the variables correlated with the sales price..

-   * **BR2** - The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.
+   * **BR2** - The client is keen on predicting the house sales price for her 4 inherited houses, and any other house in Ames, Iowa.

 <details>